- Inactivated bovine rotavirus strain TM-91

 - Serotype G6P1 Inactivated bovine coronavirus strain C-197

 Active immunisation of healthy pregnant cows and heifers to provide calves with passive immunity targeted at reducing mortality, and the incidence and severity of diarrhoea from gastrointestinal infections caused by enterotoxigenic Escherichia coli, Bovine rotavirus and Bovine coronavirus.

 Onset of immunity: Passive immunity in calves starts with colostrum feeding.

 Dosage and administration

 Route: Subcutaneously or Intramuscularly in the anterior third of the neck.
 Avoid inadvertent intravascular administration.

-Vaccinated cows: 3 mL vaccination during each pregnancy 3-12 weeks prior to calving
+A single injection of 3 mL is to be given during each pregnancy 3-12 weeks before calving is expected.

 - Common aseptic procedures should be used during vaccination